 Museo Picasso Málaga, located in Málaga, Andalusia, Spain.
-This museum houses a collection of 285 works donated by members of Pablo Picasso’s family.
-The museum is based in the home on Málaga’s Plaza de la Merced which was Picasso’s birthplace, and is now the Museo Casa Natal or “Birthplace Museum.”
+This museum houses a collection of 285 works donated by Pablo Picasso’s family members.
+The museum is based in the home on Málaga’s Plaza de la Merced, which was Picasso’s birthplace, and is now the Museo Casa Natal or “Birthplace Museum.”

 The Museo Picasso Málaga is a must-see for any traveler to Spain.
 The museum houses an incredible collection of artworks by one of the most influential artists of the 20th Century.